ibm-cloud-docs/vpc/lb-faqs.md

 50 is the maximum number of virtual server instances that you can attach to a back-end pool.

+## What's the maximum number of subnets I can attach to my application load balancer?
+{: #max-number-subnets-alb}
+{: faq}

+15 is the maximum number of subnets that you can define with your ALB.

 ## Is the load balancer horizontally scalable?
 {: #horizontally-scalable}
 {: faq}